johnreah/postgres-transactions/README.md

 # Postgres Transactions

 This is a set of demo projects intended to illustrate and compare some different ways of implementing transactions in a Java application with a PostgreSQL database.
+These methods
+include:
+- Plain JDBC
+- ORMLite
+- Spring Data JPA

 The code has been kept as simple as possible to illustrate the principles involved, but it it does include concepts such as Entities, Repositories/DAOs and Service classes.
 The